uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 To create a React project, we will use a tool called Vite, which provides various frontend tooling (including a development server and optimized builds).

-First let's create a new `vite` project:
+First, let's create a new `vite` project:

 ```sh
 pnpm create vite
 ```

 You will be asked to select various options.
-For the framework select `React` and for the variant you will select `TypeScript + SWC`.
+Select `React` for the framework and `TypeScript + SWC` for the variant.

-After you've created the new project, the tool will even output the commands you should execute afterwards (quite helpful).
+After you've created the new project, the tool will even output the commands you should execute afterwards (which is quite helpful).

 Now navigate to the newly created directory, where your project resides: